extaraordinary/extaraordinary/README.md

 Hi!
 I'm Tara, a passionate Computational Materials Scientist who:

-- 🔬 absolutely loves science
+- 🤖 is a deep learning enthusiast,
-- 💡 is enthusiastic about exploring new ideas
+- 🔬 absolutely loves science,
-- 🎹 plays the piano
+- 💡 is enthusiastic about exploring new ideas,
-- 🎨 finds joy in both creating and appreciating art
+- 🎹 is also a pianist,
-- 📚 enjoys learning
+- 🎨 finds joy in both creating and appreciating art,
-- 🏕 thrives on outdoor adventures
+- 🏕 thrives on outdoor adventures,
-- 📊 likes data visualisations
+- 📊 and likes data visualisations.

 ### What I Do
 - **Materials Modeling/Simulations**: Implementing electronic structure methods and visualization techniques to explore materials properties